maxnd/mxMarkEdit/README.md

 * links to websites or files, like `[my web site](www.mywebsite.com)`;
 * links to pictures, like `![my picture](img.jpg)`.

-To show a picture in the text after its link or in a another window, see below for the proper shortcuts.
+To show temporarily a picture in the text after its link or in a another window, see below for the proper shortcuts.

 The markers cannot be escaped as far as the formatting of mxMarkEdit is concerned.
 Pandoc should instead manage them properly.